Share:

 The ACT law is designed to reduce the chance of any disputes between an injured person and an insurer, which is good!
 Most people will not need help from a lawyer, unless injuries are serious, or an insurer refuses to provide compensation.
 If you need help, we offer free initial consultations for ACT motor vehicle accident matters.

-When should you make a claim?
+When should you make a motor vehicle accident claim?

 As soon as possible, though this can be hard for people who have serious injuries.
 The law says a claim must be made within 13 weeks of the date of the accident.
 Claims can be made after this time, but a person needs to provide a reasonable excuse for why the claim was not made earlier, so the claim is not guaranteed to be accepted.